carpentries/instructor-training/checkout.md

 > You are still required to familiarize yourself with one particular lesson before taking part,
 > and to bring questions about it to discuss.

-## Teach a Short Demonstration Lesson
+## Part 3: Teach a Short Demonstration Lesson
 <a name="demo-lesson"></a>

 Once you have completed your discussion session,